Cannes Review: Pedro Almodóvar's Vibrant Pain and Glory Is Antonio Banderas at His Finest

 Pedro Almodóvar’s world is and always has been a world of color.
 He’ll ask his actors to perform the most delicately complex scenes in front of wildly patterned wallpaper.
-The furnishings in his characters’ apartments—hanging lamps in tangerine and turquoise, vases of flowers in tones beamed via radio signal from some far-off planet, couches that look as if they’d been upholstered using the pictures from a tiki-bar menu as inspiration—inspire amateur interior decorators everywhere.
+The furnishings in his characters’ apartments—hanging lamps in tangerine and turquoise, vases of flowers in tones beamed via radio signal from some far-off planet, couches that look as if they’d been upholstered using the pictures from a tiki-bar menu as inspiration—inspire awe in amateur interior decorators everywhere.
 He can orchestrate the outdoors, too, by making judicious use of a mosaic wall, a brightly painted door, trees that have been saving up all their chlorophyll just for him.

 I’ve always loved the colors in Almodóvar’s movies.
-But it’s only after seeing his latest, the astonishingly beautiful Pain and Glory—playing in competition here in Cannes—that I think I finally understand the way he uses them.
+But it’s only after seeing his latest, the achingly beautiful Pain and Glory—playing in competition here in Cannes—that I think I finally understand the way he uses them.
 Antonio Banderas plays Salvador Mallo, a famous and successful filmmaker in his 60s living in Madrid (and clearly a fictional stand-in for Almodóvar himself).
 Salvador suffers from a list of aches, pains and ailments as long as those reams of tiny print on the folded-up paper that comes with an aspirin bottle: Digestive issues, migraines, anxiety and, worst of all, debilitating back pain.
 He has plenty of money, but he hasn’t made a film in ages and may never make one again.
 He runs into an aging actress he’s worked with in the past, who asks him what he’ll do if he stops making movies.
 “Live, I guess,” is his response, but if the words sound positive enough as they slip through his mouth, his eyes tell the real story: They’re weary, like a crumpled tissue—the light inside them has dimmed.

 Salvador goes about his business, if not in the moneymaking sense: When he learns a repertory cinema is about to screen a restored version of one of his early films, he goes around to see its lead actor, Alberto (Asier Etxeandia)—the two had a falling out after completing the film and haven’t been in touch in some 30 years.
 Alberto welcomes him warily; the two talk in circles around each other.
 Then Alberto, a longtime heroin addict careful about monitoring his dosage, tells Salvador he’s about to “chase the dragon.”
 Salvador asks to join him—though he’s led a life anyone would consider wild, he’s trying heroin for the first time—and Alberto obliges.